Nervosys/Botnix/docs/languages-frameworks/dhall.section.md

 … and if the import is cached then the interpreter will load the import from cache instead of fetching the URL.

-Nixpkgs uses this trick to add all of a Dhall expression's dependencies into the cache so that the Dhall interpreter never needs to resolve any remote URLs.
-In fact, Nixpkgs uses a Dhall interpreter with remote imports disabled when packaging Dhall expressions to enforce that the interpreter never resolves a remote import.
-This means that Nixpkgs only supports building Dhall expressions if all of their remote imports are protected by semantic integrity checks.
+Botpkgs uses this trick to add all of a Dhall expression's dependencies into the cache so that the Dhall interpreter never needs to resolve any remote URLs.
+In fact, Botpkgs uses a Dhall interpreter with remote imports disabled when packaging Dhall expressions to enforce that the interpreter never resolves a remote import.
+This means that Botpkgs only supports building Dhall expressions if all of their remote imports are protected by semantic integrity checks.

-Instead of remote imports, Nixpkgs uses Nix to fetch remote Dhall code.
+Instead of remote imports, Botpkgs uses Nix to fetch remote Dhall code.
 For example, the Prelude Dhall package uses `pkgs.fetchFromGitHub` to fetch the `dhall-lang` repository containing the Prelude.
 Relying exclusively on Nix to fetch Dhall code ensures that Dhall packages built using Nix remain pure and